 Teamwork is in the center of the Agile universe.
 After all, it's no wonder that the Agile manifesto places "Individuals and interactions over processes and tools" on top of its value system.
 Of course, this doesn't mean we don't have to optimize our processes or have the right tooling in place.
 However, by recognizing that our people are our greatest asset, we will drive real organizational success.

 The way to do that is by building Agile teams and viewing them as groups of connected service providers responsible for customer value creation.
 Especially in today's highly volatile business environment, having synchronization between all of your teams should be seen as the backbone of organizational agility and successful project delivery.

-While this has its benefits, it requires a fine amount of disruption of existing processes especially if we are talking about more traditional organizations embarking on an Agile transformation.
-As a result, companies often experience high rates of chaos and resistance which could be too hard for them to deal with.
+While this has its benefits, it requires a sufficient amount of disruption of existing processes, especially if we are talking about more traditional organizations embarking on an Agile transformation.
+As a result, companies often experience high rates of chaos and resistance, which could be too hard for them to deal with.
 Eventually, they go back to their old ways of operating, discarding the idea of building Agile teams.

 Finally, to keep your systems working properly, you need to view your team's processes as a set of policies that create a shared understanding of how work gets done.
 Make those policies explicit and visible to everyone.
 This opens them up for collaborative discussions and potential improvements.

 The idea is to initially see how your teams deliver services to the market and then gradually evolve their approach by reflecting the value delivery process from a customer point of view.
 As a result, you will improve overall business outcomes while retaining the agility to adapt to changing customer needs whenever necessary quickly.